This ultimate guide to renovating a house covers everything from how to find a project right down to the finishing touches

 Budget rigorously before you begin.
 Talk to a mortgage broker about how much you can borrow for the project, as this won’t be as straightforward as getting a mortgage for a finished property.
 You may have to find some of the funds for the project from other sources, such as savings or short-term loans.

-Be sure to factor in the costs of new wiring, plumbing, any damp fixing, potentially a new roof, materials and labour.
+Be sure to factor in the costs of new wiring, plumbing, any damp fixing, potentially a new roof, materials and labor.
 Whatever your total, add 15 per cent for unexpected costs.

 Before putting in an offer on a property in need of renovation, get a full building survey to check its structural condition (as there may be issues you can’t remedy yourself, or which would cost too much to fix).